boaks/zephyr-coaps-client/docu/BUILDTRACK.md

 Though the above process requires a couple of manual steps, there is also an automated way to provide the device credentials to the server.

 This approach uses a special `auto-provisioning key pair` on the device to provide the generated credentials to the server.
 Create a `key pair` as above and extract the `private key` as also explained above.
-Instead of copy the base 64 part to `CONFIG_DTLS_ECDSA_PRIVATE_KEY`, copy it to `CONFIG_DTLS_ECDSA_AUTO_PROVISIONING_PRIVATE_KEY`
+Instead of copy the base 64 part to the `CONFIG_DTLS_ECDSA_PRIVATE_KEY` value, copy it to the `CONFIG_DTLS_ECDSA_AUTO_PROVISIONING_PRIVATE_KEY` value of the [prov-prj.conf](../prov-prj.conf) file.

 ```
 CONFIG_DTLS_ECDSA_AUTO_PROVISIONING_PRIVATE_KEY="MDECAQEEIMjsiXRzR3OYtELs+9tWYHB4/nT9x3LAXFzA8ezR8iVLoAoGCCqGSM49AwEH"
 ```

-Additional apply the configuration as follow:
+Some onfiguration values must also be applied additionaliy, so apply:

 ```
 # ECDSA credentials